Workforce in Thailand

 Foreign citizens are allowed to work in Thailand if they have a valid visa, a work permit and are employed in a position which does not infringe the Alien Employment Act.

 If you are a foreign citizen and you want to work and live in the country, you have to comply with the Alien Employment Act of Thailand, which states that you must have a work permit issued by the Department of Employment, Ministry of Labor or unless it qualifies for the exceptions stipulated by the above-mentioned Act.

 According to the immigration legislation in Thailand, in order to work or visit the country, foreign citizens have to get the appropriate visa from a Royal Thai Embassy or Consulate in their countries of origin, although citizens of certain states can obtain a visa upon arrival in Thailand.
 For foreign citizens who originate from certain other countries, a visa to enter Thailand is not required at all.
 Our Thai company formation advisors can provide the exact names of these states.

 Salaries in Thailand vary depending on the type of position that is occupied and on whether the company pays the employer as an expat or as a local worker.
 The normal working hours are eight hours a day, with seven hours a day if the work is physically challenging.
 Workers have a minimum 13 paid public holidays every year.
 A worker who has been employed for minimum one year must be given at least six days paid yearly leave per year.
 Pregnant women have the right of a maternity leave of at least 90 days.

-If you are interested to set up a company in Thailand or hire employees, we invite you to get in touch with our company registration agents in Thailand for guidance.
+If you are interested in opening a company in Thailand and hiring employees, we invite you to get in touch with our company registration agents in Thailand for guidance.